gradest2/PythonScripts/README.md

-# hello-world
+# Python scripts
-My first repo
-I don't want to work.
-I want money!
+May be useful in work.